Poison Ivy Shampoo for Dogs: How to Protect and Heal Skin

 What is Poison Ivy Shampoo for Dogs?

-Poison Ivy Shampoo for Dogs is a gentle shampoo that you apply to the skin and coat of your dog to rinse off the Poison Ivy toxin (urushiol) once the toxin is in contact with your dog.
-It is this oil that makes the itch, reddening, swelling and discomfort.
-Dogs do not necessarily exhibit symptoms at once, but when they do, it is heart-stopping to observe.
+Apply Poison Ivy Shampoo for Dogs to your dog’s skin and fur to wash off the poison ivy toxin (urushiol) that has come into contact with your dog.
+This oil is what makes the skin itch, turn red, swell, and hurt.
+Dogs don’t always show all of their signs at once, but when they do, it is heartbreaking to watch.

-I was on the hard way after learning when my curious retriever, Rumi, ran through a thicket of densely growing brush during a hike on a weekend.
-The next morning, she had angry red spots all over her body, and could be seen rubbing her face against the carpet as though she was asking somebody to shoot her.
-That was when I learned how useful a poison ivy shampoo can be, especially a gentle, quick one produced specifically to be used on dogs.
+While on a weekend walk, my curious retriever, Rumi, ran through a thicket of densely growing brush.
+This is how I learned the hard way.
+She was angry, and the next morning she had red spots all over her body.
+She was rubbing her face on the carpet like she was asking someone to shoot her.
+That’s when I learned how helpful a poison ivy shampoo can be, especially one designed to be gentle and quick for dogs.

 Key Ingredients and Benefits of Poison Ivy Shampoo for Dogs